-After the period of ordinary leave, an Employee has the right to return to the same job on terms and conditions no less favourable than if she had not been absent.
+After the period of ordinary leave, an employee has the right to return to the same job on terms and conditions no less favourable than if they had not been absent.

-After additional maternity leave, an Employee will have the right to return to the same job or, if not reasonably practical, an appropriate alternative job.
+After additional maternity leave, an employee will have the right to return to the same job or, if not reasonably practical, an appropriate alternative job with the same or better terms and conditions.

 Exceptions may occur where there is for instance, a redundancy or at the end of a fixed term or temporary contract.
-In these circumstances appropriate consultation will take place with the Employee and they will be offered suitable alternative work, where available.
+In these circumstances appropriate consultation will take place with the employee and they will be offered suitable alternative work, where available.